About Us

 why i support heat pumps watch:

-"The heat pump market will grow rapidly in the coming months and years, and we will see several different solutions emerge.
-Growth and variety need a bit of structure, and I am convinced that Heat Pumps Watch can provide that.
-I am happy to support Marek in this endeavour and to serve as a radar for topics that may need his attention."
+"The heat pump market will grow rapidly in the coming months and years, bringing forth a variety of solutions.
+This growth needs structure - and I am convinced that Heat Pumps Watch can provide it.
+I am happy to support Marek in this endeavor and to serve as a radar for key topics."

 Thomas is a long-term (renewable) energy enthusiast.
 Apart from closely following the energy transition in both the electricity and heating sectors, he is the owner of a heat pump, a PV power plant, and a building in which both peacefully cooperate.
 Currently, Thomas represents the Swedish scale-up Qvantum Industries as Vice President of Government Relations and Public Affairs, aiming to position heat pumps as a viable solution for multi-family buildings.
 Before his current position, Thomas led the European Heat Pump Association as Secretary General.
 For nearly 18 years, he represented the industry at European institutions and shaped it to become the impact-driven representation of the sector in Brussels.